 Jim is very active in the Nashville community and currently serves on several boards:

 As a co-founder of InfoWorks, Judy has been a member of the management team since the firm’s inception in January 1997.
 In 2006, she became a shareholder and Board member, supplementing her continuing role as Corporate Secretary.
 Her primary responsibilities include overseeing resource deployment, operations, finance and administration.
 Prior to joining InfoWorks, she spent five years with IBM Global Services in human resources and operations.

 Judy also is active in the Nashville community.
-She is currently serving as treasurer after serving two terms on the Budget and Finance team at her local church where she has been a member since 1986.
+She served as treasurer long-term after serving two terms on the Budget and Finance team at her local church where she has been a member since 1986.
 She has previously served on the Human Resource, Pastor Search, Resource and Vision teams.

 Claire is a veteran consulting professional who joined InfoWorks in June of 2000.
 In 2006, she became a shareholder and a Board member.
 She has 25 years of management consulting experience with InfoWorks, Andersen Consulting, Computer Science Corporation, and CSC Index, inventor of the Reengineering discipline, where she headed the retail and distribution consulting practices.
 Claire’s expertise includes strategic planning, re-engineering, information technology and change management projects.
 She has provided consulting services to a number of high-profile clients, such as American Stores, Aramark, Best Buy, Campbell Soup, Deere & Co, Federated Department Stores, Ford Motor, HCA, Healthways, Ingram Book, Kmart, LTV Steel, Saint Thomas Health Services, SAP Software, Schering-Plough HealthCare, Target Stores, Tennessee State University, United Airlines, Vanderbilt and Victoria’s Secret Stores.